 being offered at KVCC, Autism Spectrum Disorder Studies.
 She immediately knew she wanted to be a part of this degree program.
 She finished as one of the first graduates of the ASD Associates program from

 KVCC.
 She continued to work for MSAD49 at the Clinton Elementary School as an Education Technician II and her work was beginning to focus on students with Autism.
-She is currently a Special Education Teacher and teaches kindegarten through fourth grade in a Functional Academics Resource Room for the Westbrook School Department.
+Kerrie is currently a Special Education Teacher and teaches kindegarten through fourth grade in a Functional Academics Resource Room for the Westbrook School Department.
 Kerrie currently resides in Saco with her family.

 film and has developed a documentary for a local child with spina bifida.
 The film is being used as an awareness video in the Hall-Dale school system currently.
 Chris is also teaching a young lady on the spectrum